marcry/termux-sdl/README.md

 swipe the right side of the screen to control the volume</br>
 the progress bar is drawn by SDL2_gfx, the time is drawn by SDL2_ttf

-There are still some problems with ffplay, when playing at playback speed, drag the progress bar, the time is inaccurate, and the video and audio are not synchronized

 ```bash
 # example/SDL2/ffplay/ffplay is a shell command, not a real binary file
 cp example/SDL2/ffplay/ffplay /data/data/com.termux/files/usr/bin